Why is my car insurance so expensive?

 Serious injury compensation

 Insurance providers use something called the Ogden discount rate to help calculate lump sum pay-outs for life-changing accidents.
-This can go up or down and has a direct impact on the cost of your cover.
+This can go up or down and has a direct impact on the cost of your car insurance.

 Insurance fraud

-Dodgy claims and dishonest insurance applications cost the industry over £1.1 billion a year – adding an estimated £50 to annual household insurance bills.
+Dodgy claims and dishonest insurance applications cost the country an estimated £3 billion a year.
+This adds an estimated £50 to annual household insurance bills.

 Uninsured drivers

-What other factors can affect the price of my car insurance?
+What other factors can cause a car insurance increase?

 Personal circumstances still account for most of the difference in premiums between one driver and another.